 Mark Heywood: Richard, we’ve talked about change very much in pure technology terms - it’s not just about technology is it?
 There are events that we know are coming further down the line in which surely something like Cutover could help.
-Brexit would seem to be an obvious example of that: the planning and logistics that are around that change programme… surely Cutover can help with that?
+Brexit would seem to be an obvious example of that: the planning and logistics that are around that change program… surely Cutover can help with that?

 Mark Heywood: So a very time-bound example then, a bit like the year 2000 - there was an end point, it couldn’t be moved, it’s going to happen, we need to understand the ramifications of that.

 Richard Bell: Yes!
 And, more recently, the ring-fencing activities that banks have gone through to segregate parts of their businesses and their operating models.
-Hard dates, failure not an option - therefore transparency in visualisation and orchestration absolutely critical.
+Hard dates, failure not an option - therefore transparency in visualization and orchestration absolutely critical.